stevapple/gsoc-2021-writeups/README.md

 utils/update-checkout --clone
 ```

-The commands above will clone all the repositories that is required to build the toolchain to your computer.
+The commands above will clone all the repositories that are required to build the toolchain to your computer.

 ## Build

 You can build the toolchain following the [Getting Started](https://github.com/stevapple/swift/docs/HowToGuides/GettingStarted.md) guide from swift.
-I recommended using Ninja instead of Xcode.
+I recommend using Ninja instead of Xcode.
 A minimal build of the GSoC 2021 project uses the following config:

 ```sh
 utils/build-script --skip-build-benchmarks \